MuhammedDemir06/Iron-Tools/ReadMe.md

 ## 🛠 Technologies Used

 - Unity 2022.3 or higher
-- [Odin Inspector](https://odininspector.com/) (paid asset from the Unity Asset Store)

 ## 🚀 How to Use

-1. Make sure Odin Inspector is installed in your project.
+1. Make sure Iron Tools is installed in your project.
 2. Clone or download this repository.
 3. Drag any of the example scripts to a GameObject in your scene.
-4. Observe the custom editor interface created by Odin in the Inspector window.
+4. Observe the custom editor interface created by Iron Tools in the Inspector window.

 ## 📚 Features (In Progress)

-- ✅ Boolean field with Odin attributes
+✅ Boolean fields with [ShowIf], [EnableIf], and conditional visibility attributes

-- 🕒 Timed booleans and delayed actions
+🕒 Timed booleans and delayed actions using custom editor logic

-- 🧩 Enum-based UI behaviors
+🧩 Enum-based UI behaviors integrated with FoldoutGroup and Section styling

-- 📂 Foldout groups and tab groups
+📂 Foldout groups and divider-based layouts with [FoldoutGroup], [ShowDivider]

-- 🧠 ScriptableObject-based editor tools
+🧠 ScriptableObject-powered editor tools for modular data control

+🎛️ Visual Inspector themes with centralized style via EditorColorPalette

+🎮 Interactive Inspector buttons with [Button], optional icons and method binding

+⚙️ Inline editors and nested object drawers (upcoming InlineEditorAttribute)

-- 📊 Visual data editors
+📊 Visual data representation via custom GUIStyles and layout resolvers

 ## 🤝 Contributing